Wrenchcc/wrench/README.md

 ## What is Wrench?

-### Vision

-To be the goto community for people that like to build and keep track of their motorcycle build progress.
+The goto community for people that like to build and keep track of their motorcycle build progress.

 ### Codebase